kittyjosh111/linux-and-thinkpad-scripts/system76pm/README.md

 **Install:**

 - Move ```system76pm``` to /usr/local/bin.
 Edit it and assign your username to the USERNAME variable.
 Give it executable perms.
+If you are not using gnome, feel free to comment out the USERNAME variable and the two lines that use it.

 - Move ```system76pm-suspend``` to /usr/local/bin.
 Give it executable perms.